21 Powerful Journal Prompts for Self Discovery

 What belief is holding me back?

 Can you identify what is stopping you?
 Once you understand this belief it is easier to change it and move forward.
-Another great way to approach this, is what common themes are holding me back?
+Another great way to approach this is what common themes are holding me back?
 Our beliefs usually impact more than one area of life, so if we can find the theme it helps.

 What do I need to work on to make me my best self?

 Knowing where you need to go helps you to better understand yourself today.
-And helps you prioritize what you need to work on.
+And it helps you prioritize what you need to work on.

 What positive changes have come from this difficult time?